beacon-biosignals/julia_pod/README.md

 ##### minikube

+[Minikube](https://minikube.sigs.k8s.io/docs/) is a tiny Kubernetes which runs on your local laptop.
+Perfect for development and testing.

-Minikube has a [documentation about pushing images](https://minikube.sigs.k8s.io/docs/handbook/pushing/#1-pushing-directly-to-the-in-cluster-docker-daemon-docker-env) to minikube, which actually recommends not pushing at all, but building directly inside minikube.
+Minikube has a [documentation about pushing images](https://minikube.sigs.k8s.io/docs/handbook/pushing/#1-pushing-directly-to-the-in-cluster-docker-daemon-docker-env), which actually recommends to not push at all, but to build directly inside minikube.

 Hence, you typically want to use `--no-push` option, for example
 ```bash